-Medidur, our lead development product, is an injectable, sustained-release micro-insert designed to provide treatment of posterior uveitis over a period of up to three years.
-Medidur uses the same Durasert micro-insert used in ILUVIEN (same design, same drug, same polymers, same release rate) and delivers a lower dose of the same drug as our FDA-approved Retisert® for posterior uveitis, which is licensed to Bausch & Lomb.
-We expect to seek FDA approval based on safety and efficacy data from our single ongoing Phase III trial, with supplemental clinical data on the safety and usability of our proprietary inserter.
-We plan to have a confirmatory meeting on our regulatory strategy with the FDA, and it is possible that the FDA could require a second Phase III trial.
+Medidur, our lead development product, is an injectable, micro-insert designed to treat posterior uveitis, a blinding eye disease, on a sustained basis for 36 months.
+Medidur uses the same micro-insert used in ILUVIEN for DME (same design, same drug, same polymers, same release rate) and delivers a lower dose of the same drug as Retisert®, our approved implant for posterior uveitis.
 We are developing Medidur independently.